ibm-cloud-docs/openwhisk/getting-started.md

 ## What's next?
 {: #gs_next_steps}

-So you've completed your first template deploy, where do you go from here?
+So you completed your first template deployment, where do you go from here?
 You can:

 * Become familiar with the [terminology](/docs/openwhisk?topic=cloud-functions-about#about_technology).
 * Get started with [your own actions](/docs/openwhisk?topic=cloud-functions-actions).
 * Learn about organizing actions in [packages](/docs/openwhisk?topic=cloud-functions-pkg_ov).
-* Advanced option: create a [serverless REST API](/docs/openwhisk?topic=cloud-functions-apigateway).
+* Advanced option: Create a [serverless REST API](/docs/openwhisk?topic=cloud-functions-apigateway).